rahulgopinath/rahulgopinath.github.io/talks.md

   *Gopinath* - GTAC, 2016

 ---

+#### <a id='gopinath2020sutd'></a>[Gopinath: _Sample Free Learning of Input Grammars_ Singapore University of Technology and Design, 2020]()

+Efficient and Effective fuzzing requires the availability of the input specification for the program under test.
+However, such specifications are typically unavailable or inaccurate, limiting the reach of fuzzers.
+In this talk, I present an end-to-end framework for recovering the input specification for given programs without samples, using such mined specifications for isolating and generalizing failure-inducing inputs, as well as for the precise control of fuzzers.

 #### <a id='gopinath2017pygram'></a>[Gopinath: _Pygram: Learning input grammars for Python programs_ TU Darmstadt, Germany (software group retreat), 2017]()